Edwina Currie

 By the time Currie lost her seat as an MP in 1997, she had begun a new career as a novelist and broadcaster.
 She is the author of six novels, and has also written four works of non-fiction.
-In September 2002, publication of Currie's Diaries (1987–92) caused a sensation, as they revealed a four-year affair with colleague (and later Prime Minister) John Major between 1984 and 1988.
-Currie’s record as Junior Health Minister was heavily scrutinised in the 2010s, and to a lesser extent at the time, for her close relationship with Jimmy Savile; she hired Savile as chairman of Broadmoor Psychiatric Hospital, where it is now known he molested and raped mentally unstable patients.
-Currie nonetheless expressed her “full confidence” in him.
+In September 2002, the publication of Currie's Diaries (1987–92) caused a sensation, as they revealed a four-year affair with colleague (and later Prime Minister) John Major between 1984 and 1988.
+Currie's record as Junior Health Minister was heavily scrutinised in the 2010s, and to a lesser extent at the time, for her decision to hire Jimmy Savile as chairman of Broadmoor Psychiatric Hospital, where it is now known he molested and raped mentally unstable patients.
+Currie previously expressed her "full confidence" in him.

-She remains an outspoken public figure, with a reputation for being "highly opinionated," and currently earns her living as an author and media personality.
+Currie remains an outspoken public figure, with a reputation for being "highly opinionated," and currently earns her living as an author and media personality.